KyleGospo/docs.bazzite.gg/src/General/FAQ.md

 ### Who are the target audiences?

-*>* A desktop operating system designed for gaming with inspiration from SteamOS that has fairly low maintenance.
+*>* Individuals who desire a desktop operating system designed for gaming with inspiration from SteamOS that has fairly low maintenance.

 *>* Steam Deck users who feel limited by SteamOS and also want newer system packages.

-*>* Those who want a console-like experience.
+*>* Individuals who want a console-like experience.

 *>* [Handheld PC](../Handheld_and_HTPC_edition/Handheld_Wiki/index.md) users who would prefer a SteamOS-like experience.